open-telemetry/opentelemetry.io/content/en/blog/2023/logs-collection/index.md

 1. Add more context.
 For example, try to use OTel resource attributes and the [semantic conventions](/docs/concepts/semantic-conventions/) to make the context of the execution more explicit.
-1. Enrich the logs in the OTel collector or filter certain severity levels, using processors such as the [transform or attributes processors](/docs/collector/transforming-telemetry/).
+1. Enrich the logs in the OTel Collector or filter certain severity levels, using processors such as the [transform or attributes processors](/docs/collector/transforming-telemetry/).
 1. Add [tracing](/docs/concepts/signals/traces/) support by emitting spans, where it makes sense.
 1. Add an o11y backend such as OpenSearch (along with [Data